-In terms of weather, the best time to visit Egypt is from October to April, when temperatures are at their most pleasant.
+Regarding weather, the best time to visit Egypt is from October to April, when temperatures are at their most pleasant.
 However, December and January constitute peak tourist season, and iconic sights like the Pyramids of Giza, the Temples of Luxor and Abu Simbel can get uncomfortably crowded.
-In addition, rates at Red Sea resorts are at their most expensive.
+Also, rates at Red Sea resorts are at their most expensive.

-If minimising expense is a priority, tours and accommodation are often significantly cheaper during the sweltering shoulder-season months of June and September.
+If minimizing expense is a priority, tours and accommodation are often significantly cheaper during the hot shoulder-season months of June and September.
 Realistically, temperatures in July and August make daytime sight-seeing difficult, although the country's coastal resorts offer some respite from the summer heat.
-In this article, we take a look at:

 The Weather in Egypt

-For most people, weather is the key factor in deciding when to visit Egypt.
+For most people, the weather is the crucial factor in deciding when to visit Egypt.
 The climate is typically hot and sunny throughout the year, and there is very little precipitation south of Cairo.
 Even in the wettest places (Alexandria and Rafah), it only rains on an average of 46 days per year.
-Winters are generally mild, with daytime temperatures in Cairo averaging around 68°F/ 20°C. At night, temperatures in the capital can drop to 50°F/ 10°C or lower.
-In summer, temperatures reach an average of 95°F/ 35°C, exacerbated by intense humidity.
+Winters are generally mild, with daytime temperatures in Cairo averaging around 68 degrees Fahrenheit.
+At night, temperatures in the capital can drop to 50 degrees F or lower.
+In summer, temperatures reach an average of 95 degrees Fahrenheit, exacerbated by intense humidity.

 Best Time to Cruise the Nile